For many companies, the annual year-end holiday party is their biggest chance to recognize and celebrate their employees.

 One of the company holiday party’s best parts is the one-on-one and group interactions you have with colleagues.
 Thanks to Zoom breakout rooms, you can recreate that feeling.
-Throughout the night, break your employees into small groups and provide an ice breaker to get the conversation started.
-Using Zoom rooms are especially important if you have a large number of employees on your roster.
+Throughout the gathering, break your employees into small groups and provide an ice breaker to get the conversation started.
+Using Zoom rooms is especially important if you have a large number of employees on your roster.

 Spotlight employees throughout the night

 A remote party is different from a party you host in person.
 Make sure to plan, brainstorm conversation topics, and arrange activities!

 Plus, to keep everyone’s attention, try dispersing employee awards throughout the night instead of having a big award ceremony at the end.